georgestein/ml-in-cosmology/README.md

 Feel free to cite in any works [![DOI](https://zenodo.org/badge/160429652.svg)](https://zenodo.org/badge/latestdoi/160429652)

 I am currently a postdoctoral researcher at the Berkeley Center for Cosmological Physics, broadly working on problems in computational cosmology, but with a great interest in machine learning methods, and just made this for fun and to help anyone with similar interests.
-More info about me can be found at https://www.cita.utoronto.ca/~gstein/, and cheers to whoever can find which of the papers below have me as an author :beers:
+Cheers to whoever can find which of the papers below have me as an author :beers:

 ---
 ## Table of Contents